The-MAS-Network/TheSolution/ubongJacobSubmission/README.md

 4. Open the project in VsCode by using the command `cd TheSolution && code .`.
 5. Open your terminal in VsCode.
 6. Use Git to switch to `challenge1-submission/UbongJacob` branch using the command `git checkout challenge1-submission/UbongJacob`.
-7. Navigate to the `SolutionProject` folder in the file explorer of VsCode.
-Inside it, you should see `ubongJacobSubmission` folder.
-Inside this folder, there are 2 folders: `frontend` and `backend`.
+7. Navigate to the `ubongJacobSubmission` folder in the file explorer of VsCode.
+Inside it, there are 2 folders: `frontend` and `backend`.

 ## Section B: Backend Steps